e-dorigatti/e-dorigatti.github.io/_posts/2023-01-10-go-to-conferences.md

 forget you after ten minutes.

 In particular, **senior people already *expect* to be approached by juniors**.
-Yann LeCun knows there will be a queue of people queuing to take a selfie with him, so one more person will not make much of a difference for him (I used my chance to ask him a research question instead).
+Yann LeCun knows there will be a bunch of people queuing to take a selfie with him, so one more person will not make much of a difference for him (I used my chance to ask him a research question instead).
+Similarly, team leads and principal investigators know that interested people will ask them questions about working with them or at their institution, and may even be actively looking for motivated people/

 Moreover, **everybody loves to talk about their work**, so there is also no need to worry about asking "stupid" or basic questions.
 Especially in this field,